cloudflare/cloudflare-docs/products/workers/src/content/tutorials/store-data-with-fauna/index.md

 In this tutorial, you learned how to use Fauna with Cloudflare Workers to create a globally distributed, strongly consistent, next-generation serverless REST API that serves data quickly to a worldwide audience.

-To build your own production-ready applications, check out the [Fauna Workers quickstart](https://github.com/fauna-labs/fauna-workers).
+To build your own production-ready applications, refer to the [Fauna Workers quickstart](https://github.com/fauna-labs/fauna-workers).
 The quickstart implements suggested practices like a least-privilege security model and business logic encapsulation in user-defined functions.

 If you'd like to speak directly with a Fauna expert about building your applications on Cloudflare Workers with Fauna, please [contact][fauna-contact] us.